giheungkim/gikim.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+<b>Research Areas</b>: Industrial Organization, Real Estate, Household Finance

-I study real estate and household finance markets using various tools from the empirical industrial organization literature.
-My research focuses on sources of market power in the real estate value chain, including the single-family, multifamily, and housing mortgage sectors.
-Along with causal inference methods, I use theoretical and empirical models of consumer search and demand, business-to-business contracting, and competition among firms to assess broader economic implications.
+I study the industrial organization of real estate market, including single-family, multifamily, and housing mortgage sectors.

 Here is a link to my [CV](/assets/pdf/cv.pdf).

-<b>Research Interests</b>: Industrial Oragnization, Real Estate, Household Finance, Urban
+<i>"Gi" is pronounced as "ghee".<i>